great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_great_expectations_with_meltano.md

 :::info

-The most recent version of GX supported by this guide is GX 0.15.50.
+The most recent version of GX that supports this integration is GX 0.15.50

 To use GX with Meltano, see [How to use GX with Meltano](/docs/0.15.50/deployment_patterns/how_to_use_great_expectations_with_meltano) in version 0.15.50 of the documentation.